helinus/ForgeEssentialsWikiFork/Use-of-ForgeEssentials-in-practice.md

 which makes the group/user to use their own permissions for Protection instead of those set in the zone.

-`/p user Bruce allow ForgeEssentials.Protection.allowEdits`
+`/p user Bruce allow ForgeEssentials.Protection.allowEdits`bruceplot

-`/p user Bruce allow ForgeEssentials.Protection.allowBlockInteractions`
+`/p user Bruce allow ForgeEssentials.Protection.allowBlockInteractions`bruceplot

 This is similar in construction to groups, except we are allowing an user's protection permissions to override those set in the zone, and not denying permissions for a group.